akkik04/akkik04/README.md

 - 👋 Hi, I’m @akkik04.
-- 👀 I’m interested in focusing on algorithms and machine learning.
+- 👀 I’m interested in implementing and maintaining software and hardware (e.g., algorithms, circuits, machine learning, etc.)
 - 🌱 I’m currently learning Python and C++ while expanding my previous knowledge of Java.
 - 🤝 I’m looking to collaborate...
 - 📫 How to reach me...